Bosch CEO tells magazine Greece has no place in EU

 TO ENCOURAGE OTHERS

-Bosch confirmed the comments of Fehrenbach, emphasizing that the CEO was not being personal about the Greek people.
+Bosch confirmed the comments of Fehrenbach, emphasising that the CEO was not being personal about the Greek people.

 Fehrenbach, who advises Merkel on industrial and business issues, said dropping Greece from the European Union would encourage others to behave.